 Identify an issue in their community to address

 - Be fluent in written and spoken English

-- Commit to attending the weeklong retreat and spending the following year implementing change in their community and staying in contact with their mentor
+- Commit to attending the 10-day retreat and spending the following year aiming to execute their community project

 - Be eligible for appropriate visa and travel documentation

 - Have access to email and Internet to allow for consistent communication with the MCW Global Team and Young Leaders Program alumni-mentor for the duration of the year-long program